Codes for PHYD57 Advanced Computing in Physics, UTSC

 Epidemics modeling

 The program is written in Python for easy graphical output (animation).
 Therefore, it's not very efficient.
-But it allows you to explore many input parameteres, hardcoded for simplicuty in different versions:
+But it allows you to explore many input parameteres, hardcoded for simplicity in separate program versions:

 I/O and stats in Python